sco0ter/babbler/xmpp-documentation/src/site/markdown/errors.md

 * `StreamErrorException`  for [Stream Errors][Stream Errors].
 * `StanzaException` for [Stanza Errors][Stanza Errors].
-* `NoResponseException` for IQ queries, which didn\'t receive a response.
+* `NoResponseException` for IQ queries, which didn't receive a response.

 ## Dealing with Stream Errors